-This section presents objects from the Textile Collection, as well as the Mexico and Central America Virtual Hall, The Buddha Project, Tibetan Medical Paintings, Ethnographic Collections from the most significant Museum expeditions, and the Collections Thesaurus.
+This section presents objects from the Textile Collection, as well as Mexico & Central America Virtual Hall, The Buddha Project, Tibetan Paintings (tangkas), Ethnographic Collections from the most significant Museum expeditions, and the Collections Thesaurus.

 This section presents artifacts from current and recent past exhibitions at the AMNH which draw substantially from its collections.